lxc/incus/doc/tutorial/first_steps.md

 ## Launch and inspect instances

 Incus is image based and can load images from different image servers.
-In this tutorial, we will use the official [`ubuntu:`](https://cloud-images.ubuntu.com/releases/) image server.
+In this tutorial, we will use the [official image server](https://images.linuxcontainers.org/).

 You can list all images that are available on this server with:

-    incus image list ubuntu:
+    incus image list images:

 See {ref}`images` for more information about the images that Incus uses.